 The forensic interviewing of children course, Finding Words, was also available to police officers.
-A total of 24 officers attending this five-day course received 40 hours apiece of law enforcement in-service credit (total 960 instruction hours).
+Officers attending this five-day course received 40 hours apiece of law enforcement in-service credit.

 All law enforcement in-service trainings provided by the West Virginia Prosecuting Attorneys Institute are approved by the Law Enforcement Training Subcommittee of the Governor's Committee on Crime, Delinquency and Correction.